Build with BQL

 Relations

-- A defines who can connect and how many ()
+- A lives on the relation side and defines who can connect and how many ()

 {